drhsqlite/fossil-mirror/www/gsoc-ideas.md

 * Improve the documentation history-browsing page to enable selection of 2 arbitrary versions to diff, similar to the [Mediawiki history feature enabled on Wikipedia](https://en.wikipedia.org/w/index.php?title=Fossil_(software)&action=history)
 * Allow diffing of Forum posts
 * Develop a test suite for the draft JSON API in libfossil.
 This JSON API is a way of integrating many kinds of systems with Fossil
 * Re-implement the draft JSON API in libfossil to use the JSON capability in SQLite, now that SQLite has JSON.
-This is a large project and would start with analysis
+This is a large project and would start with feasibility analysis
 * Fossil hooks for pipelines with CI/CD such as static analysis, Buildbot, Gerrit, Travis and Jenkins are not well-documented and may need some further development.
 Make this work better, with configuration examples
 * Create a [Pandoc](https://pandoc.org) filter that handles Fossil-style Markdown
 * Create a [Pandoc filter that handles Pikchr](https://groups.google.com/g/pandoc-discuss/c/zZSspnHHsg0?pli=1) (Pikchr can be used with many kinds of layout, not just Markdown)